szilgyigbor/speech-gpt-backend/README.md

 # OpenAI Flask Backend Server

-This is a backend server built with Python and Flask to interface with two OpenAI models: Whisper and GPT-3.5.
+This is a backend server built for "Time Spender Frontend" with Python and Flask to interface with two OpenAI models: Whisper and GPT-3.5.
 (OpenAi API key required)

 ## Features